0xfaded/gpu-deadbeef/README.md

-Absolute minimal Raspberry Pi GPU example: 0xdeadbeef
+Absolute Minimal Raspberry Pi GPU Example: 0xdeadbeef
 ====

 This repository serves as a starting point for writing GPU code for the Raspberry Pi.